Italy national under-20 football team

 Italy national under-20 football team is the national under-20 football team of Italy and is controlled by the Italian Football Federation.

-The team competes for the FIFA U-20 World Cup, which is held every two years.
+The team competes for the Under 20 Elite League, held annually and, if qualified, for the FIFA U-20 World Cup, held every two years.

 History

-The Under-20 team is the de facto Under-19 of the previous year, and it acts mainly as a feeder team for the U21s providing further international development for youth players.
+The Under-20 team is de facto based on the previous year's Under-19 team and acts mainly as a support team for the Under-21 selection, providing further international experience for young selectable players.

 The team competes for its only official tournament, the FIFA U-20 World Cup, depending on the U19s results at the UEFA European Under-19 Championship held in the even-numbered years, that qualifies European teams for the U-20 World Cup.

-So far, the best result of the team is just third place in 2017.
-Italy managed to qualify for two consecutive U-20 World Cup for the first time, after topping the group in 2018 UEFA European Under-19 Championship.
+The best result obtained by the Italian team in the U-20 World Cup is the second place achieved in the 2023 edition held in Argentina, losing the final 1–0 against Uruguay.
+They finished also third in 2017 and fourth in 2019.
+Italy managed to qualify for the first time for three consecutive U-20 World Cups after qualifying for the 2021 edition, but the event was cancelled due to the COVID-19 pandemic.

 Each season the team mainly participates in friendly tournaments, in which overage players may also be selected.
 The U20 team participated until 2017 in the annual Four Nations Tournament with Germany, Switzerland and Poland (which replaced Austria).
 Since the 2017–18 season, the Italy U20 team participates in the annual Under 20 Elite League, expanded to 8 participants.

-The team also had an annual fixture with the Serie D Best XI after the end of the season. (except 2009, which the U-20 (B team) was coined "U-19 team" and coached by U-19 coach Massimo Piscedda, which the A team went to Mediterranean Games).The 2006 edition was also played by the de facto U20 team but coached by U19 coach Paolo Berrettini.
-The 2011 edition was played by Italy Universiade team.
+The team also had an annual fixture with the Serie D Best XI after the end of the season.